Protection

 Trademarks

-Trademarks is the generic term for your company's business characteristics.
-Trademarks may appear in very different forms.
-Traditional trademarks are word marks (such as the name of the trademark itself) and figurative marks (such as logos).
-Still, it is also possible to register several other types of business characteristics such as sounds, movements, shapes and multimedia (e.g. an animation of a logo).
+Trademarks are the umbrella term for your company's business identifiers, which can come in many different forms.
+Traditional trademarks are word marks (the actual name of the trademark) and figurative marks (e.g. logo), but it is also possible to register a number of other types of business signs such as sounds, gestures, shape and multimedia (e.g. an animation of a logo).

-Use and registration create an exclusive right to use the trademark.
-A trademark registration is valid for ten years from the date of application and has to be renewed every ten years.
+Use and registration entails the exclusive right to use the trademark.
+A trademark registration is valid for 10 years from the date of application and must therefore be renewed every 10 years.

-We assist with all legal aspects of trademark registrations, including registration, ongoing monitoring as well as enforcement.
+We help you with all legal aspects of trademark registrations, including registration, ongoing monitoring and possible prosecution of infringements.

 Patents

-Patents protect technologies and products and will often be essential for companies that base their business on specific technologies and products.
-A patent can secure the company's investments in research and development.
+Patents are a protection of technologies and products and will often be crucial for companies that base their business on specific technologies and products.
+A patent can secure the company's investments in e.g. development and research.

-If you want to know more about patents, please contact Kim G. Hansen.
+If you want to know more about patents, please contact Michael Brandt.

 Copyright

-Copyright is the most basic protection you can obtain and is the basis for almost all protection of intellectual property rights.
-Images, videos, music, sounds and, not least, software can be protected by copyright.
-To obtain copyright protection, several conditions must be met.
-The product must be original, which means that it must be the result of the author's personal and independent creative efforts.
-The product must also be characterised as a "work".
+Copyright is the most basic protection you can obtain and is the basis for almost all protection.
+Protected works include images, videos, music, sounds and, not least, software.
+To obtain copyright protection, there are a number of conditions that must be met.
+The product must be original, which means that it must be the result of the author's personal and independent creative effort.
+The product must also be characterized as a "work".

 It is neither necessary nor possible to register copyright in Denmark to enjoy protection.